 Not every device supports saving this setting.
-If you see the following output when this feature is set, you need to disable write cache with a udev rule or some other mechanism that is automatically applied following a node restart.
+If you see the following output when setting this feature, you need to disable write cache with a udev rule or some other mechanism that is automatically applied following a node reboot.

+'''

-nvme set-feature -f 0x6 /dev/nvme0 -v 0 -s NVMe Status:FEATURE_NOT_SAVEABLE(210d)
+nvme set-feature -f 0x6 /dev/nvme0 -v 0 -s

+NVMe Status:FEATURE_NOT_SAVEABLE(210d)

+'''